apankrat/cpp-serializer/README.md

 ## Caveats

-Our application code doesn't need any of the following, so neither is supported by the library.
-It's not hard to add this support however if needs be:
+A quick list of caveats due to how the library is used in our code:

 1. Classes with complicated inheritance, members that are references, pointers, etc., i.e. cases that require some sort of pre- or post-processing when instantiating an object.

 2. Classes that use getters and setters.
+Not hard to support with a bit of extra code.

 3. Serializing into a tagged format, like JSON or XML.
-Trivial to support though by capturing field names.
+Can be supported by capturing field names.

 4. Storing integers in a network byte order.
-Again, trivial to support, but a pointless thing to do for [IPC](https://en.wikipedia.org/wiki/Inter-process_communication) withing the same host, which is what we have.
+Again, very easy to support, but a pointless thing to do for [IPC](https://en.wikipedia.org/wiki/Inter-process_communication) within the same host, which is what we have.

 ## Footnotes